BaksiLi/CS-Hypomnema/README.md

 	<details>
 	<summary>Workshop Lists</summary>

-	1. [Country Flag Colour Analysis](https://github.com/BaksiLi/Wolflang-Workshops/blob/master/resources/AnalyzeFlagColours.nb): An analysis on the dominant colours of the country flags around the world.
+	1. [Country flags colour analysis](https://github.com/BaksiLi/Wolflang-Workshops/blob/master/resources/AnalyzeFlagColours.nb): An analysis on the dominant colours of the country flags around the world.
+	1. [*Impaint*: Remove texts from Images](): This workshop starts from a simple usage – removing texts or any unwanted elements from an image – and therefore introduces *Impaint* funtion in Wolflang.
-	1. [Amateur Sleuthing of NK Nuclear Tests](https://github.com/BaksiLi/Wolflang-Workshops/blob/master/resources/NorthKoreaSleuthing.nb): Note from Stephen Wolfram's live stream chat.
+	1. [Amateur sleuthing of NK nuclear tests](https://github.com/BaksiLi/Wolflang-Workshops/blob/master/resources/NorthKoreaSleuthing.nb): Note from Stephen Wolfram's live stream chat.
 I have added some parts into it as well.

 	</details>

 [//]: # (### ii.
-Python)
+Machine Learning Specification)
 ## IV.
 Quantum Computing
 For reading materials, [Quantum Computation and Quantum Information](https://books.google.co.uk/books?id=-s4DEy7o-a0C) is the choice.

 1. ***D-Wave machine Introduction*** ![Pending](https://img.shields.io/badge/status-Pending-orange.svg)
 	This was part of my undergraduate thesis topic.
 The code is available now, see [here](https://github.com/BaksiLi/CS-Hypomnema/blob/master/Resources/Quantum/D-Wave/mapcl.py).

+[//]: # (As I've been studied about Quantum technologies for so long, and early notes are hand-written, the note in this part may lack of detail for fundamental stuffs.)

 # Acknowledgement
 This repository is licenced under the Creative Commons [BY-NC-ND](https://creativecommons.org/licenses/by-nc-nd/4.0/) (*Attribution-NonCommercial-NoDerivatives 4.0 International*) Licence.